 What's happening?

-People are are leaving with their feet.
+People are leaving with their feet.

-Here's my prediction too.
+Here's my prediction, too.

-I what I'm urging people to do is consider removing any self-imposed obstacle to success in your life.
+What I'm urging people to do is consider removing any self-imposed obstacle to success in your life.

 And what I mean by that is there's going to be coming online, and we're on track now to create high-paying career jobs that probably won't be in your town or your city.

-Now, you can put a self-imposed limitation on your life, or you know, you could look at these opportunities for new auto manufacturing plants are gonna be built, find out where they're built, put in an application if you want one.
+Now, you can put a self-imposed limitation on your life, or, you know, you could look at these opportunities for new auto manufacturing plants are going to be built.

-Uh the the same thing with uh semiconductor chips.
+The same thing with semiconductor chips.

-I mean, every one of these industries that are going to be building out the next year are going to be career high-paying jobs for working Americans, and the same in the oil industry, and we did this, you know, years ago.
+I mean, every one of these industries that are going to be building out the next year are going to be career, high-paying jobs for working Americans.

-We were able to match companies with people, and they'd move to North Dakota or they'd move to Texas or Oklahoma, and and people that were making $30,000, $40,000 a year, well, you know, was started making $100, $150,000 a year and it transformed their life.
+We were able to match companies with people and they'd move to North Dakota or they'd move to Texas or Oklahoma.

 So I'm urging people, pay attention, be ahead of the curve, and there's opportunity coming, and it's coming quickly.